francesctr4/Ymir-Engine-Reforged/README.md

 ## 🎮 Developed Alongside: *Alien Extraction*

+### 🔗 Original Alien Extraction Repository: [Alien Extraction](https://github.com/Clapcom-Studios/Alien-Extraction)

-While creating the game [**Alien Extraction**](https://github.com/Clapcom-Studios/Alien-Extraction), the engine evolved to support more advanced features and systems.
+While creating the game Alien Extraction, the engine evolved to support more advanced features and systems.
 Many high-level capabilities were added to meet the needs of the game, pushing the engine’s flexibility and potential.

 This marked a turning point — **Ymir Engine** became something more powerful, more adaptable, and ready for future expansions.